GeorgeSantana1/build69-modded/README.md

 # build69-modded
-My first work with samp on android
+My work with samp on android

+- Added function On/Off  Clocks in game
+- Added function editing text on the clocks (rendering on inteface maximum 10 symbols)

 Original source code by 4x11